PECOS-packages/PECOS/docs/user-guide/dem-from-guppy.md

   `p_idle_sin_squared_model={"Z": 1.0}`.
 A coherent rate of zero or `None` has no effect.
 The `RX`, `RY`, and `RZ` model keys are validation-only on this DEM route; `L` and `U` are not valid coherent-model keys.

-The `p_idle` shorthand cannot be combined with `t1`/`t2`: the T1/T2 channel replaces the depolarizing base channel, so the combination is rejected.

 The engines simulators can consume leakage models, such as an engines-bound linear model `{"X": 0.8, "L": 0.2}`.
 DEM fault propagation is Pauli-only: